SolidLabResearch/derived-resources-component/derived-index.md

 If you perform the GET request and add the header `Authorization: WebID http://example.com/alice`, you will see more results.

+## Caching

+Besides the caching already present for all derived resources, there is also some specific caching for derived index resources.
+For every resource that is used to generate an index, the server caches the matching quads that resource had for the filter.
+This way, if new resources get included in the index generation, due to using different credentials for example, the results of the ones previously included can be reused.
+Similar to standard caching for derived resources, the timestamp of the resource is used to make sure outdated data is not used.

 ## CSS architecture workarounds

 While it was possible to implement these new features without having to make any changes to the CSS,